thrackle-io/rules-engine/docs/contributorGuides/WORKFLOW.md

     d.
 Write initial [tests](https://book.getfoundry.sh/forge/tests).
 Use Foundry's `forge coverage` to see how much of the codebase has been covered by tests.
 Cleanup the implementation based on results.
 Repeat this process until the implementation is complete and the tests pass.

     e.
 Run the [slither](https://github.com/crytic/slither) static analyzer.
-This will detect if in theory there are holes in the implementation.
+This tool detects known vulnerability patterns and can help to prevent holes in implementation.

     f.
 Depending on the change, consider writing [fuzz tests](https://book.getfoundry.sh/forge/fuzz-testing).
 A good fuzz test should consider all valid inputs, and include as many state transition assertions as possible (think: is this function monotonically in/decreasing, should it be always less than something else, etc.)